Careers and Employability Service

 How do I use recruitment agencies to find a scientific graduate job?

-If you are looking for a graduate role which is related to science, recruitment agencies could be one effective way of finding employment.
+If you are looking for a graduate role which is related to science, then recruitment agencies could be one effective way of finding employment.
 They can offer temporary or permanent opportunities over a broad range of sectors.
 Sometimes when you are looking for work it can seem that many of the vacancies are being managed by recruitment agencies.
 What does this mean and how should you approach a recruitment agency?

 How do recruitment agencies work?

 A recruitment agency will also conduct eligibility to work checks and in some cases reference checks which could save the client time.
-Recruitment agencies charge the organisation for these services, as a candidate you cannot legally be charged for them to help you find a job.
+Recruitment agencies charge the organisation for these services, so as a candidate you cannot legally be charged by them to help you find a job.
 An organisation may use more than one agency to help them fill a role as often no charge is made until a position has been successfully filled.
+Are you looking for temporary or permanent work?

 What are the advantages of using an agency?